Bambie Thug: Personal life

 As a child, Robinson was diagnosed with ADHD.
 They currently reside in East London.
 In their spare time, Robinson has occasionally worked as a party princess at events for disabled children.
 Robinson has described themself as "not a very angry person", instead bottling up anger for their musical performances.

 Robinson is non-binary.
 They have stated on numerous occasions their experiences on being a member of the LGBTQ+ community and being LGBTQ+ in the music industry.
 In an interview with Gay Times, Robinson stated, "I like being part of a cool queer rising scene.
 I also didn't have that growing up so it's important to have people you can relate to and have music that speaks to you and allows you more freedom to be yourself – more queer voices is what the world fucking needs."

+Robinson was baptized Protestant.
 Robinson practices neopagan witchcraft, particularly sigil and manifestation magic.
 They have also stated to have done blood magic during their period, stating that it is "an offering of your own blood onto a spout and it's also really good for your skin".
 Witchcraft has had a major influence on Robinson's music; numerous spells and hexes are included in various songs, with Robinson making their own sigil as their own official logo.

 Robinson has expressed support for the exclusion of Israel from the Eurovision Song Contest 2024 as a result of the Gaza war.
 Basing their argument over the exclusion of Russia from the Eurovision Song Contest 2022, Robinson stated in the Irish Examiner, "When things were going on with Ukraine, Russia wasn't allowed to enter, so I don't think there should be a rule for one and a different for another."
 However, they have also stated that the decision to exclude Israel should be left to the European Broadcasting Union.